PatGroot275/super-duper-system-jarfilecreation/README.md

 - Create a fork of this repository by clicking the 'Fork' button in the upper right-hand corner
 - Delete the PhotoViewerAssignment directory
 - Upload your project, use the Github website's uploader, command line (instructions below) or visual studio code
-- Complete the "Modifications to main.yml section", before moving on
+- Complete the "**Modifications to main.yml section**", before moving on
 - Double check that your structure is similar to the example structure and you've followed the directions in setting up your code
 - Navigate to the "Actions" tab in Github
 - Click on "Build JAR File" and run the workflow, watch for if it is successful or not